Fit as a Mama Bear

 Jerk chicken thighs with thyme on top on top of rice and beans ina coconut sauce in a cast iron skillet.

-Thighs with the bone in work best for this recipe as boneless thighs tend to overcook and get too juicy (though they're great for these Traeger smoked chicken thighs).
+Thighs with the bone in work best for this recipe, as boneless thighs tend to overcook and get too juicy (though they're great for slow cooker honey mustard chicken thighs or Traeger smoked chicken thighs).

-Serve the one pot jerk chicken as is or with a side of roasted veggies, tomato salad, or even candied brussels sprouts.
+Serve the one pot jerk chicken as is or with a root vegetable medley, tomato salad, or even maple candied Brussels sprouts.

 Though you can marinate the chicken thighs for a few hours, it's totally optional.
 The Jamaican jerk chicken tastes just as delicious if the jerk marinade is just rubbed on.